Grant County Court Records

 Grant County Civil Court Records

-Civil cases in Grant County are distributed between the two circuit court branches, with even-numbered cases assigned to Branch II and odd-numbered cases to Branch I. The Associate Circuit division handles small claims and civil matters up to $10,000, while the Circuit division hears cases involving claims exceeding $10,000, including foreclosures, personal injury, contract disputes, property damage, and declaratory judgments.
+Civil cases in Grant County are split between the two circuit court branches — even-numbered cases go to Branch II, odd-numbered cases to Branch I. Associate Circuit handles small claims and civil matters up to $10,000, while the Circuit division hears claims over $10,000, including foreclosures, personal injury, contract disputes, property damage, and declaratory judgments.

 Civil Filing Fees

-Wisconsin circuit court filing fees are established under Chapter 814 of the Wisconsin Statutes.
-The state circuit court fee tables detail the current amounts.
-Key civil filing fees include:
+Wisconsin circuit court filing fees are set under Chapter 814 of the Wisconsin Statutes.
+The state circuit court fee tables list the current amounts.
+Here are the key civil filing fees:

 An e-filing fee of $35 per party per case applies to electronically filed cases (effective May 1, 2024).
 Civil court forms are available through the Wisconsin Court System website.